dreamsavior/Idolmaster-Starlit-Season-Fan-Translation-Patch/README.md

 1. Clone or download this repository to your computer.
 2. Open the file `UAssetSizes.csv` with a text editor.
-3. Use the find and replace function in the text editor to change the path to the `csv` in `pakchunk99-EngPatch` to the path on your computer.
+You will find many path refering to the csv files inside `pakchunk99-EngPatch`.
+Replace all  `E:\dreamsavior\git\Idolmaster-Starlit-Season-Fan-Translation-Patch\` with the path of this project in your computer.

 4. Edit `Export_EngPatch.bat` and scroll to the bottom (around line 73 and 74).
-5. Replace `D:\Games\StarlitSeason\StarlitSeason\Content\Paks\` with the location of the `Paks` folder of your StarlitSeason game.
+Replace `D:\Games\StarlitSeason\StarlitSeason\Content\Paks\` with the location of the `Paks` folder of your StarlitSeason game.

 That's all you need to do to set up the project!